-DCU School of English is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, Post-colonial Literature, Romanticism, Nineteenth-century writing, the Novel, Drama, and Creative Writing.
-As part of our commitment to excellence in postgraduate research, the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2019.
-The successful candidate will be paid a stipend of €16,000 per annum for up to four years, subject to satisfactory annual progression.
-Registration fees will also be paid.
+DCU School of English is a dynamic research-focused school with expertise in a variety of literary eras and genres including Poetry, Children's Literature, Irish Studies, American writing, post-colonial literature, Romanticism, nineteenth-century writing, the Novel, Drama, and Creative Writing.
+As part of our commitment to excellence in postgraduate research the School of English is pleased to offer a scholarship for a full-time PhD student commencing September 2020.
+The successful candidate will receive a stipend of €16,000 per annum and have their fees paid for up to four years, subject to satisfactory annual progression.
 There may also be a number of fees-only scholarships available.

-Applicants must have a relevant undergraduate degree at first-class honours level, or at least, 2.1 level.
+Applicants should have a relevant undergraduate degree at first-class honours level or at least 2.1 level.
 It is desirable that they should hold a relevant Master’s qualification.
 Candidates who are currently completing a Master’s qualification are welcome to apply.

 Other proposals of interest might be in the following general areas:

 - Romantic and/or Victorian literature (particularly the novel)

 - Poetry Studies

 Please send email applications to Dr Jim Shanahan, Research Convenor in the School of English, at email@example.com, indicating School of English PhD scholarships in the subject line.
 Applications should include the following:

 - A CV including names and contact details of two academic referees.